16. Fair value estimation#

 16.2.1.2.
 Estimation of the simple pricing model#

-As discussed in Chapter XXX, the standard way to estimate the parameters of a Kalman Filter is using the Expectation Maximization (EM) algorithm, suitable for probabilistic models with latent variables.
+As discussed in Bayesian Modelling, the standard way to estimate the parameters of a Kalman Filter is using the Expectation Maximization (EM) algorithm, suitable for probabilistic models with latent variables.
 However, the properties of the simple pricing model can be exploited to obtain closed-form estimators for its parameters using moment matching.

 Let us start by working with a model where observation errors have no dependency on the volume: \(\sigma_\nu (v) = \sigma_\nu\).
 The key is to compute statistics of: